Summary: In this tutorial, you will learn about PL/SQL WHILE

 PL/SQL WHILE

-loop is a control structure that repeatedly executes a code block as long as a specific condition remains true.
+loop is a control structure that repeatedly executes a code block if a specific condition remains true.

 Here’s the syntax for the WHILE